National Sex and Gender Based Medicine Practitioner Registry and FAQs

 It will enable healthcare providers to identify and promote their expertise as a practitioner with specific knowledge about the unique health needs of men and women in order to better provide sex and gender appropriate care.
 It will also allow others to identify practitioners who have received a certificate of completion in SGBM and who are committed to incorporating this information into their practices.

-SGBM continuing medical education certificates (but not CME credit) can be acquired through the series created by the Laura W. Bush Institute for Women’s Health, “Y Does X Make a Difference”.
-The NIH Office of Women’s Health Research also offers free credits for completion of any of their three modules.
+SGBM continuing medical education certificates (but not CME credit) can be acquired through the Sex and Gender Specific Health modules created through the Laura W. Bush Institute of Women’s Health.
+The NIH Office of Women’s Health Research also offers free CME credits for completion of any of their three modules.

-CME modules in the Laura W. Bush Institute for Women’s Health series, “Y Does X Make a Difference” and the NIH OWRH modules are FREE.
+The Sex and Gender Specific Health modules and the NIH OWRH modules are FREE.
 Other qualifying CME modules may have a charge.

 There is no cost to be listed in the Registry.
-Listings are for 3 years.
 Remember that to join the Registry, a certificate of completion in SGBM from the Laura W. Bush Institute for Women’s Health or the NIH Office of Research on Women’s Health is required.

 Listing in this database is not an endorsement of the individual practitioners or their clinical practice.
 This database serves as an informational listing only.
 The Sex and Gender Health Collaborative and the Laura W. Bush Institute, their boards or members, will not be held liable for the information listed or the actions of any practitioners listed within the database.